WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-As a response to an HTTP request or as a Server Push ({{!RFC7540}}, section 8.2) the server MAY include a `Signed-Headers` header field ({{signed-headers}}) identifying [significant](#significant-parts) header fields and one or more `Signature` header fields ({{signature-header}}) that vouch for the content of the response.
+As a response to an HTTP request or as a Server Push ({{!RFC7540}}, section 8.2) the server MAY include a `Signed-Headers` header field ({{signed-headers}}) identifying [significant](#significant-parts) header fields and a `Signature` header field ({{signature-header}}) holding a list of one or more parameterised signatures that vouch for the content of the response.

-The client categorizes each `Signature` header as "valid" or "invalid" by validating that header's certificate, metadata, and signature against the significant headers and content ({{signature-validity}}).
+The client categorizes each signature as "valid" or "invalid" by validating that signature with its certificate or public key and other metadata against the significant headers and content ({{signature-validity}}).
 This validity then informs higher-level protocols.

-The `Signature` header includes information to let a client fetch assurance a signed exchange is still valid, in the face of revoked certificates and newly-discovered vulnerabilities.
+Each signature is parameterised with information to let a client fetch assurance that a signed exchange is still valid, in the face of revoked certificates and newly-discovered vulnerabilities.
 This assurance can be bundled back into the signed exchange and forwarded to another client, which won't have to re-fetch this validity information for some period of time.

 ## The Signed-Headers Header ## {#signed-headers}

-The `Signed-Headers` header field identifies an ordered list of request pseudo-header fields and response header fields to include in a signature.
+The `Signed-Headers` header field identifies an ordered list of response header fields to include in a signature.
+The request URL and response status are included unconditionally.
 This allows a TLS-terminating intermediate to reorder headers without breaking the signature.
-This *can* also allow the intermediate to add headers that will be ignored by some higher-level protocols, but {{signature-validity}} provides a hook to let other higher-level protocols reject such insecure headers.
+This *can* also allow the intermediate to add headers that will be ignored by some higher-level protocols, but
+{{signature-validity}} provides a hook to let other higher-level protocols reject such insecure headers.

-This header field appears once instead of being incorporated into the `Signature` header fields because the significant header fields need to be consistent across all signatures of an exchange, to avoid forcing higher-level protocols to merge the header field lists of valid signatures.
+This header field appears once instead of being incorporated into the signatures' parameters because the significant header fields need to be consistent across all signatures of an exchange, to avoid forcing higher-level protocols to merge the header field lists of valid signatures.

-See {{how-much-to-sign}} for a discussion of why only request pseudo-headers can be included.
+See {{how-much-to-sign}} for a discussion of why only the URL from the request is included and not other request headers.

 `Signed-Headers` is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a list ({{!I-D.ietf-httpbis-header-structure}}, section 4.8) of lowercase strings ({{!I-D.ietf-httpbis-header-structure}}, section 4.2) naming HTTP header fields.
+Its value MUST be a list ({{!I-D.ietf-httpbis-header-structure}}, section 4.8) of lowercase strings ({{!I-D.ietf-httpbis-header-structure}}, section 4.2) naming HTTP response header fields.
+Pseudo-header field names ({{!RFC7540}}, section 8.1.2.1) MUST not appear in this list.
-In this list, any request pseudo-header field names ({{!RFC7540}}, section 8.1.2.3) MUST appear first, followed by response pseudo-header field names ({{!RFC7540}}, section 8.1.2.4), followed by other response header field names.

-Note that this field's value's meaning relies on the names of request and response pseudo-header fields being distinct, which is true as of {{?RFC7540}}.

 Higher-level protocols SHOULD place requirements on the minimum set of headers to include in the `Signed-Headers` header field.

 ## The Signature Header ## {#signature-header}

-The `Signature` header conveys a signature for an exchange and information about how to determine the authority of and refresh that signature.
+The `Signature` header field conveys a list of signatures for an exchange, each one accompanied by information about how to determine the authority of and refresh that signature.

 The `Signature` header is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a dictionary ({{!I-D.ietf-httpbis-header-structure}}, section 4.7).
+Its value MUST be a list ({{!I-D.ietf-httpbis-header-structure}}, section 4.8) of parameterised labels ({{!I-D.ietf-httpbis-header-structure}}, section 4.4).

-The dictionary MUST contain members named "validityUrl", "date", "expires", and "sig", and either "certUrl" and "certSha256" members or an "ed25519Key" member.
-The present members MUST have the following values:
+Each parameterised label MUST have parameters named "sig", "validityUrl", "date", and "expires", and either "certUrl" and "certSha256" parameters or an "ed25519Key" parameter.
+This specification gives no meaning to the label itself, which can be used as a human-readable identifier for the signature (see {{parameterised-binary}}).
+The present parameters MUST have the following values:

+"sig"

+: Binary content ({{!I-D.ietf-httpbis-header-structure}}, section 4.5) holding
+  the signature of most of these parameters and the significant parts of the exchange ({{significant-parts}}).

 "certUrl"